Jasminethecreator/tech-cove-job/README.md

 # Solution statement:

- Build a simple web app that shows the most recent jobs for software engineering jobs in the last 48 hours.

 These are their key use-cases:

-*As a job seeker, I want to see more jobs outside of Software Engineering *As a job seeker, I want to see the jobs by their respective categories *As a job seeker, I want to be able to filter jobs (on page, not navigating elsewhere) *As a job seeker, I want to be able to mail a job to a friend (using `mailto:` is good enough)
+* As a job seeker, I want to see more jobs outside of Software Engineering
+* As a job seeker, I want to see the jobs by their respective categories
+* As a job seeker, I want to be able to filter jobs (on page, not navigating elsewhere)
+* As a job seeker, I want to be able to mail a job to a friend (using `mailto:` is good enough)

 # Methods:
 ### Languages, Tools, Resources